Ryah/Rosie-Addon-Suite/README.md

 ## [Unreleased]

 - TODO: Make a TODO list.
-- TODO: Add an "Add Item" button to add a blank item to any order for substitutions on orders with only alcohol or tobacco (Rosie Bug-Fix)
+- TODO: [IN-PROGRESS] Add an "Add Item" button to add a blank item to any order for substitutions on orders with only alcohol or tobacco (Rosie Bug-Fix)

-- TODO: Add enter key submit on adding substitutions.
+- TODO: [ON-HOLD] Add enter key submit on adding substitutions.

 ## [1.592] - 2021-01-10